Skip to content

 I call this the principle of clarity and transparency "playing by the rules", emphasizing it as a fundamental requirement for China if it seeks active participation in the North American market.
 This principle is not one-sided; similarly, other countries are expected to respect regulations when investing in China, promoting a fair and equitable competitive environment.

 This context places us at the dawn of a new era in international trade relations, marked by a thorough review of how foreign investments, particularly Chinese, are perceived and managed.
-The strategic discussions and actions taking place, led by the United States and supported by other economic players, reflect the pursuit of a balance between economic openness and the protection of national strategic interests.
+The strategic discussions and actions taking place, led by the United States and supported by other economic players, reflect the pursuit of a balance between economic openness, the protection of national strategic interests, and the growing shift toward nearshoring to strengthen regional supply chains.

 In conclusion, we face a challenging yet equally opportunistic landscape.
-The ability to adapt to these new dynamics, respecting the rules and promoting transparency, will define the success of companies and economies in the modern era of international trade.
+The ability to adapt to these new dynamics, including embracing nearshoring strategies, respecting the rules, and promoting transparency, will define the success of companies and economies in the modern era of international trade.

 Blog post redacted from recent conversations about nearshoring in different media outlets, part of the “Nearshoring Series”.